yasutakatou/goVernance/README.md

 ### -parallel (v0.3-)

-Mode to execute tasks in parallel
+Mode to execute tasks in parallel<br>
 <br>
 note) Parallel execution mode when there are time constraints, such as in lambda execution mode.